-Now I am more than happy to advise that I have beaten the anxiety attacks but still suffer occasionally from being overwhelmed.
-But the good news is that there are tools available (free and paid for) that you can use to to help with all of the confusion and overwhelm that comes with learning new things or striving to set yourself on a different path that your family and friends may not understand or endorse!
+Panic attacks are now gone but overwhem still lingers.
+The good news is that there are tools available (free and paid for).
+Tools to help with all of the confusion and overwhelm that comes with learning new things.
+Or when striving to set yourself on a different path that your family and friends may not understand or endorse!

 Overwhelm and confusion are closely linked but often dealing with one helps with the other.
 I know that when I am not feeling overwhelmed, I am much more productive, creative and focused.
 Dealing with one often closes down the other.

 Learning to deal with overwhelm is pretty simple (mostly) and very effective if you are consistent in your practice.
 Find something that works for you and resonates.